rocksclusters/FingerPrint/README.rst

  clem@sirius:~/projects/FingerPrint$ fingerprint -yi

-You can run the same query on the swirl
+You can query the swirl:

 ::